Michaelgwei86/kubernetes/Kubernetes/README.md

 kubectl apply -f <filename>  ==> will create object in the default namespace kubectl create -f <filename> --namespace=kubesystem  ==> will create object in the kubesystem namespace

-to ensure that your resources are always created in a specific namespace, add the namespace block in the resources definition file
+To ensure that your resources are always created in a specific namespace, add the namespace block in the resources definition file
 ```sh
 apiVersion: v1